rudashi/fluent-regex/README.md

 This package provides a simple way to create regular expression in a fluent way.

+**Fluent Regex** is a library in PHP that simplifies the creation and management of regular expressions through the use of fluent syntax.
+Traditional regular expressions can be difficult to read and understand, especially when they become complex. **Fluent Regex** solves this problem by allowing you to build regular expressions using a readable and intuitive object-oriented interface.

-If you thought that finding a `needle` in a `haystack` was impossible, this repository is for you.
+> If you thought that finding a `needle` in a `haystack` was impossible, this repository is for you.

 ## Requirements